-Three metal resonators (£500 each) is all that is needed to transform your listening experience and end wall sound reflections.
+Three metal resonators (£600 each) is all that is needed to transform your listening experience and end wall sound reflections.
 Alternative room treatments involve large panels attached to walls and ceilings.
-Our option is £1’500 we charge for our standard solution and this includes a 30 day money back guarantee and postage.
+The best option is £1’800 we charge for our standard solution of three resonators and this includes a 30 day no quibble money back guarantee and postage.
 We also include a complimentary room analysis, worked out by Corrado himself.
 Correct speaker placement makes a significant improvement to musical presentation.

 The resonators were created by Audio engineer Corrado Faccioni a gentleman of worldwide repute who in the UK works with Ronny Scott in his Soho jazz club as well as his worldwide commitments.
 Pictured below is Corfac to the left with Lionel Loueke and his modified guitar.
 Lionel plays with Herbie Hancock.

 More information can be found here www.corfac2.com Sound waves are either harmonic sine waves or unharmonic which cause distortion.
 Unharmonic mechanical or electrical effects is a distortion that degrades audio performance.
 The phiTon resonaTors reduce these negative effects to a minimum , and reveal a new clarity to music.